matsev/matsev.github.io/_posts/2020-03-23-aws-cdk-mfa.md

 The [AWS CDK (Cloud Development Kit)](https://aws.amazon.com/cdk/) is a welcome contribution to the "Infrastructure as Code" family.
 It is a development framework that allows you to configure AWS resources using programming languages like TypeScript, JavaScript, Java, Python and C#.
 In this post, I will present how you can improve the security of your AWS account by enabling MFA (Multi Factor Authentication) when you are working with the AWS CDK.

+## Update

+The AWS CDK version [v1.60.0](https://github.com/aws/aws-cdk/releases/tag/v1.60.0) was released August 19, 2020 and it partly solves some of problems mentioned in this post.
+One drawback with this version is that the MFA credentials are not cached, i.e. they need to entered every time a CDK CLI command is invoked.
+A new feature request has been created [#9855 - [cli] Cache mfa credentials](https://github.com/aws/aws-cdk/issues/9855) to address this issue.
+Meanwhile, keep on reading if you are interested in a MFA solution for the CDK CLI that provides caching as well.

 ## Background

 I recently had the opportunity to try the AWS CDK in a real project.
 The [getting started guide](https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html) provided a good introduction and soon it was time for the first deployment.
 The intended deployment account was configured to use MFA for the AWS CLI (see my previous blog [AWS CLI MFA]({% post_url 2017-11-22-aws-cli-mfa %})) which made deployment more complicated.
 That said, the paragraph about Specifying Your Credentials and Region using AWS CLI profiles seemed to provide a solution.
 I thought I could just pass my AWS CLI configured MFA profile and it would “just work” (spoiler: it didn’t):